bitrise-io/devcenter/_articles/en/api/adding-and-managing-apps.md

 	         "git_owner": "api_demo"
         }'

-   If you want to add an app to an organization, you'll have to include the organization at the end of the curl request:
+   If you want to add an app to an Organization, you'll have to include the Organization at the end of the curl request:

        curl -X POST -H 'Authorization: ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/register' -d \
        '{